vinceallenvince/FloraJS/README.markdown

 # FloraJS: a JavaScript framework for rendering natural systems in a web browser.

 FloraJS is a JavaScript framework for exploring natural systems simulation.
 In Flora, the "world" is your web browser.
 DOM elements inhabit the world and behave according to rules meant to simulate a natural environment.
+You can find demos at http://www.florajs.com.

 The formulas driving a large part of Flora are adapted from Daniel Shiffman's 'The Nature of Code' at https://github.com/shiffman/The-Nature-of-Code.
 Inspiration also came from the writings of Valentino Braitenberg and Gary Flake.